Hilton Honors™ Military Program

 Hilton program helps states & job-hunting veterans

-NASWA’s partnership with Hilton™ is making the career transition easier for veterans and transitioning service members.
-The Hilton Honors™ Military Program provides 100,000 hotel points to eligible Transitioning Service Members and Veterans to support needed travel for verifiable employment related activities, such as a job search, training for a new job, or finding housing.
+NASWA’s partnership with Hilton™ is making the career transition easier for current and former military members and their families.
+The Hilton Honors™ Military Program provides up to 100,000 hotel points to eligible Transitioning Service Members, Veterans, Military Spouses, and other eligible persons to support needed travel for verifiable employment-related activities, such as a job search, training for a new job, or finding housing.
 Points are not awarded for vacations or non-employment activities, and no one is guaranteed to receive points.
-Each participating state sets their own eligibility and residency requirements, and recipients must have a Hilton Honors™ account to receive the points.
-Currently, 100,000 points is good for approximately three nights lodging, depending on the Hilton property.
-Twenty-five states are now participating in the program, including: Arizona, California, Colorado, Connecticut, Florida, Iowa, Kansas, Maine, Massachusetts, Maryland, Minnesota, Missouri, Montana, Nevada, New Hampshire, New Mexico, North Carolina, Ohio, Pennsylvania, Utah, Virginia, Texas, Washington, West Virginia and Wyoming.
+Individuals can receive up to 100,000 points once in their lifetime.
+Each participating state sets its own eligibility and residency requirements, and recipients must have a Hilton Honors™ account to receive the points.
+The Hilton Honors™ Military program was started as part of Hilton’s "Operation: Opportunity" program where they have hired more than 35,000 Veterans, military spouses and dependents in the last six years.

 Does the program help veterans?

-Each of the participating states has at least one designated point of contact for the program.
-Veterans are directed to find the American Job Center closest to them at www.careeronestop.org/LocalHelp/, and ask to speak to someone who works with Veterans.
+Those interested in applying for this program who either live in, or are planning to move to one of the 31 participating states (see list above) should contact the American Job Center closest to them and ask to speak to someone who works with Veterans.
 In addition to information about Hilton Honors™, they can benefit from learning about other available employment and training services to help their transition.